 Summer is in its final days and there are still some tomatoes and basil coming in our CSA boxes.
 This means we'll be able to celebrate the end of the season, even though the tomatoes in my garden are long gone and the basil plants still look like seedlings.
 Perhaps this summer was too dry and too cold, as it is every year in this part of the world, for such warm weather bounty.

 This is an easy and delicious way to eat up the squash that just keep coming this time of year.
 All you really need are a few summer squash, an onion and a little crème fraiche or sour cream to dollop on top.
 You can use whatever type of broth you happen to have on hand - chicken stock, vegetable stock or just plain water with salt.

 This July, as usual, we finished eating up the arugula growing in our garden.
 It is always gone by mid-summer.
 Arugula is a remarkably easy crop to grow - as long as it doesn't get too hot or too dry.
 I try to start it at the beginning of each new year, out in the garden under a cold frame, which is essentially a miniature greenhouse.

-I am certain that the super-powered seeds Jack’s mother threw out her kitchen window must have been favas.
-While I can't help but question the wisdom of trading an entire cow for a handful of beans, there is real truth to this tale beyond the giants, gold, magic hens and beanstalks of unusual size: legumes can be a delicious source of protein and some varieties are really easy to grow.
+The super-powered seeds Jack’s mother threw out her kitchen window must have been favas.
+While I can't help but question the wisdom of trading an entire cow for a handful of beans, there is real truth to this tale beyond the giants, golden eggs and beanstalks of unusual size: legumes are a delicious source of protein and can be remarkably easy to grow.